Call us 203-307-5500

 Not all early learning programs are created equal, and their educational philosophies can vary quite a bit.
 Some, like Montessori, offer a more structured, individualized approach, while others are centered around learning through play.
 At Strong Start, we are inspired by the Reggio Emilia approach, which views children as capable, curious individuals who help guide their own learning.
 We also use The Project Approach to allow children to do deep, meaningful investigations into topics that fascinate them.
 Think about what matters most to your family.
 Do you value creativity, independence, or a structured curriculum?
 Finding a program whose philosophy aligns with your own parenting style will create a more consistent and supportive experience for your toddler.

-Ask About Parent Communication
+Staying Connected: What to Ask About Communication

 You and your child’s teachers are a team.
 Strong, open communication is the key to a successful partnership.
 A great program will keep you in the loop about your toddler’s day, their developmental milestones, and any challenges they might be facing.
 Ask potential schools how they facilitate this connection.
 Do they use an app for daily updates and photos?
 How often do they hold parent-teacher conferences?
 Are there opportunities for families to get involved in the school community?
 When you feel like you are truly partnering with parents, you can work together to provide the best possible support for your child.
 Your insights are valuable, and a quality program will recognize and welcome your involvement.